 A comprehensive dataset for certain PFAS, including PFOS, PFOA, and LC-PFCAs, in wildlife tissues has been compiled by EC (2013) under the CMP.
 Herring gull (Larus argentatus) eggs were monitored for PFOS in 1990 and 1997-2010 at seven colonies throughout the Great Lakes, including urbanized regions in southern Ontario and more remote colonies in Lake Huron and Lake Superior (Gebbink et al., 2011).
-In the more urbanized areas, consistent with the trends observed in Lake Ontario lake trout, PFOS concentrations oscillated and have not shown a consistent decline in response to the 2002 PFOS production phase out by primary suppliers.
+In the more urbanized areas, consistent with the trends observed in Lake Ontario lake trout, PFOS concentrations were variable and have not shown a consistent decline in response to the 2002 PFOS production phase out by primary suppliers.
 In contrast, an overall decline was evident in herring gull eggs from the more remote colonies on Lake Huron and Lake Superior (ITT, 2015).
 Also under the CMP, ECCC also monitored the concentration of PFOS in herring gull and European starling (Stumus vulgaris) eggs over the period 2008-2011.
-PFOS concentrations were elevated in the Great Lakes region, with measurements greater than 0.260 μ g/g ww in urban areas, and lower concentrations (0.007-0.115 μ g/g ww) in non-urban areas.
-The results showed the highest concentrations in Lake Erie herring gull eggs at 0.676 μ g/g ww.
-Concentrations in starling eggs were highest in a highly urbanized area of the Brantford, Ontario landfill (0.702 μ g/g ww).
-These levels are below the FEQG for bird egg concentrations (1.9 μ g/g ww; ECCC, 2018).
+PFOS concentrations were elevated in the Great Lakes region, with measurements greater than 0.260 μg/g ww in urban areas, and lower concentrations in Lake Erie herring gull eggs at 0.676 μg/g ww.
+Concentrations in starling eggs were highest in a highly urbanized area of the Brantford, Ontario landfill (0.702 μg/g ww).
+These levels are below the FEQG for bird egg concentrations (1.9 μg/g ww; ECCC, 2018a).